lizzha/application-insights-java-nozzle/README.md

-API_ADDR               : The api URL of the CF environment, format: api.$CF_SYSTEM_DOMAIN SKIP_SSL_VALIDATION    : If true, allows insecure connections to the UAA and the Trafficcontroller LOG_LEVEL              : Logging level of the nozzle, valid levels: TRACE, DEBUG, INFO, ERROR TELEMETRY_FILTER       : Telemetry types to ignore.
+API_ADDR               : The api URL of the CF environment, format: api.$CF_SYSTEM_DOMAIN SKIP_SSL_VALIDATION    : If true, allows insecure connections to the UAA and the Trafficcontroller LOG_LEVEL              : Logging level of the nozzle, valid levels: TRACE, DEBUG, INFO, ERROR TELEMETRY_IGNORE_LIST  : Telemetry types to ignore.
 Comma separated list, valid types: HttpRequest, Metric, AppEvent, Trace APPLICATION_CONFIG     : A list of APPLICATION_ID and INSTRUMENTATION_KEY
  - APPLICATION_ID      : The ID of the application to collect telemetries
  - INSTRUMENTATION_KEY : The instrumentation key of the Application Insights resource.